 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

 Lampo is pleased to bring Lasse Marhaug and John Hegre to Chicago for their U.S. debut.
-The two Norwegian artists began working together as Jazzkammer in the late 90s and immediately received critical praise as important emerging artists.
+The two Norwegian artists began working together as Jazzkammer in the late 90s and immediately received critical praise.

-Here, the duo offers two nights of electronic music and improv with digital glitches, pop culture samplings and field recordings:
+Here, the duo offers two nights of improvised electronic music with digital glitches, pop culture samplings, and field recordings.

-On Friday, Timex Seconds, a new three-part work by Jazzkammer combining modified acoustic guitar and Nintendo Gameboy with field recordings made in Bergen, Oslo, Tromsø, Trondheim and above the Arctic Circle.
-On Saturday, collaborations with Chicago laptop trio TV Pow.
+On Friday, they premiere Timex Seconds, a new three-part work that combines modified acoustic guitar and Nintendo Gameboy with field recordings made in Bergen, Oslo, Tromsø, Trondheim and above the Arctic Circle.
+On Saturday, Lasse and John play with Chicago laptop trio TV Pow.